day in Barcelona

-How to spend a perfect day in Barcelona!
+How to spend the day in Barcelona – 1 day itinerary

 So I’ve been to Barcelona a couple of times now, but have only spent a day or two there at a time.
 That was just enough time to get a feel of the city and I can tell you, I loved the vibe there!
 In this post, I gather a list of things to do in a day in Barcelona, based on my experiences.